damiendart/notes/synology.markdown

 ### Kinda-obvious Setup Stuff I Might Forget To Do

-  - Ensure the Synology DiskStation is given a static IP.
+  - Ensure the DiskStation is given a static IP.
   - Instead of using the default _admin_ account, create a new user and give them admin privileges, then disable both the default _admin_ and any guest accounts.